mbr/latex/README.rst

    :param fold_newlines: If true, multiple newlines will be reduced to just a
                          single ``\\``.
 Otherwise, whitespace is kept intact by adding multiple ``[n\baselineskip]``.

+.. py:function:: latex.build.build_pdf(source,
+                                       latex_cmd='pdflatex',
+                                       texinputs=[''],
+                                       max_runs=15)

+    Generates a PDF from LaTeX a source, using pdflatex and a temporary directory, to avoid leaving behind temporary files.

+    pdflatex will be run as many times as necessary; at ``max_runs`` runs, an exception is raised and the generation is aborted with a :class:`RuntimeError`.

+    :param source: The LaTeX source.
+    :param latex_cmd: The path for the ``pdflatex`` binary to use.
+    :param texinputs: Include paths for TeX.
+An empty string causes the default path to be added (see the tex manpage).
+    :param max_runs: Maximum number of reruns.
+    :returns: A binary string of the generated PDF file.